• Skip to primary navigation

 • The leftovers are great as a topping for pizza or pasta.

-• Olive oil - Use a few spoons of olive oil just enough to saute the vegetables.
-Aubergines absorb lots of oil so be careful while sautéing them and don't add too much oil.
-Use a few drops of water to help with cooking the aubergines.
+• Olive oil - Use a few tablespoons of olive oil just enough to saute the vegetables.
+Eggplants absorb lots of oil so be careful while sautéing them and don't add too much fat.
+Use a few drops of water to help with cooking the eggplants.

-• Aubergines - Pick slightly firm but not hard aubergines when buying them.
+• Eggplants - Pick slightly firm but not hard eggplants when buying them.
 They take longer to cook than other vegetables.
-Don't rush and undercook it and use a splash of water for helping the cooking process.
+Don't rush and undercook it and use a splash of water to help the cooking process.

-• Courgettes - You can use any type of courgettes as long they are fresh and firm.
+• Zucchini - You can use any type of zucchini or yellow squash as long they are fresh and firm.

-• Red onion - They have a sharper taste than normal onions.
-They also add some purple color to this colourful vegetable stew.
+• Red onions - They have a sharper taste than normal onions.
+They also add some purple color to this colorful vegetable stew.
+Alternatively, you can use brown or yellow onion.

 • Thyme - It is one of the most popular herbs to use in Mediterranean cooking.
 You can use rosemary or oregano instead.